pyeventsourcing/eventsourcing/docs/topics/domain.rst

             def apply(self, world):
                 world.history.append(self.what)

+The nested ``Created`` class is defined as a subclass of the base aggregate :class:`~eventsourcing.domain.Aggregate.Created` class.
+Although in this simple example this ``World.Created`` event class carries no more attributes than the base class event that it inherits, it's always worth defining all event classes on the concrete aggregate class itself in case these classes need to be modified so that old instances can be upcast to new versions (see :ref:`Versioning <Versioning>`).
+The name of an event class should express your project's ubiquitous language, take the grammatical form of a past participle (either regular or irregular), and describe the type of decision represented by the event class.

+The nested ``SomethingHappened`` class is a frozen data class that extends the base aggregate event class ``Aggregate.Event`` (also a frozen data class) with a field ``what`` which is defined as a Python :class:`str`.
+An ``apply()`` method is defined which appends the ``what`` value to the aggregate's ``history``.
+This method is called when the event is triggered (see :ref:`Domain events <Events>`).

 Having defined the ``World`` aggregate class, we can create a new ``World`` aggregate object by calling the ``World.create()`` class method.